 When making your dog your exercise buddy, step one is a trip to the vet.
 Your vet can evaluate your dog for any heart, lung, or other health problems.
 It’s also important to check for signs of arthritis or musculoskeletal disease.
 A dog with inflamed joints or ligaments may require a low-impact exercise plan.

 Establishing a Routine

 Develop a workout routine that's realistic, considering your job schedule and other demands on your time.
 Also consider your dog's needs -- working breeds and young dogs usually need a lot of exercise.
 Start with a short-term goal of exercising just five or 10 minutes every day.
 Gradually work up to 30 minutes on most days of the week.
-Keep in mind that deep-chested breeds, such as Danes or Doberman pinschers, should not exercise right after meals.
+Keep in mind that deep-chested breeds, such as Danes or Doberman pinschers, may be at higher risk than other dogs of developing a serious condition called "bloat" or gastric dilation-volvulus (GDV), which vould be associated with large meals.
+Because the condition could be life-threatening, deep-chested breeds should not exercise right after a meal.

 Preventing Heat Exhaustion